By Krisha Henra

 How and why did you implement Bedrock?

-I’ve worked closely with our designated Bedrock Account Manager, Camilla Carr, to make sure we are on top of tracking – so that Bedrock works seamlessly with our automatic system.
-I pull off the report on a Monday and the data goes into rewards straight away.
-We’ve really pushed it.
+I’ve worked closely with our designated Bedrock Account Manager, Camilla Carr, to make sure we are on top of tracking so that Bedrock works seamlessly with our automatic system.
+I pull off the report on a Monday and the data goes into rewards straight away!

-We have over 600 students that are doing two lessons a week plus quizzes with no problems whatsoever, which is really amazing!
+We have over 600 students that are doing two lessons a week with no problems whatsoever, which is really amazing!

 We track Years 7 to 10 closely – we’ve eased off a little bit with Year 11 because they are focusing on GCSEs.